 Everyone in Nazareth spoke well of Him.
-The town thought it was cool that Joseph’s son could speak with such grace.
+The town thought it wonderful that Joseph’s son could speak with such grace.
 At first glance Jesus appears tough on His hometown.
 But their reactions show us He was right again.

-Mary’s neighbors could said, “We’re different than our ancestors, we can see you’ve been sent from God.”
+Mary’s neighbors could have said, “We’re different than our ancestors, we can see you’ve been sent from God.”
 Nazareth’s leaders could have acknowledged their friend’s authority.
-They didn’t even notice they were acting like those who lived during Elijah and Elisha’s time.
+They didn’t even notice they acted like those who lived during Elijah and Elisha’s time.

-But Nazareth was only in it for the miracles.
+But Nazareth only wanted the miracles.
 I think they spoke well of Him because they looked at Jesus as a lottery ticket.
 And when He didn’t give them what they thought they deserved, they kicked Him out of town.

 They’d watched Him grow up.
 Surely they’d noticed He was a little different than all the rest of the kids in town.
 But they didn’t want what made Him different, they certainly didn’t want changed lives.

 It’s the same today.
 Churches are full of folks from Nazareth.
 They don’t want to change, they just want the blessings Jesus has to offer.
 I wonder if that’s why the institution is so unattractive to newcomers.
-If the people who call themselves the body of Christ aren’t more like Christ than the rest of the world, then why bother?
+If the people who call themselves the body of Christ don’t act more like Christ than the rest of the world, then why bother?
 If we’re just clamoring after miracles that don’t make life more abundant, what’s the point?
-After all, what good is a healing or deliverance if the heart is still bitter and the spirit discouraged?
+After all, what’s the benefit of healing or deliverance if the heart ends up bitter and the spirit discouraged?

-Every day is a day to choose.
+Every day we get to choose.
 We can choose to be like the people of Nazareth, the kind who just want Jesus for the external things He can provide.
 Or we can be like the people of Capernaum, a forty mile walk from Jesus’ hometown by land, but just an 18 inch difference from head to heart in attitude.

 The people of Capernaum recognized Jesus’ authority.
-They weren’t just impressed by His teaching, they were amazed by it.
+Not only impressed by His teaching, He amazed them.
 People of Capernaum took notes, they passed along what they’d learned and they planted it in their hearts so folks could see the change.
-And because they recognized Jesus was more than just the carpenter’s son, bigger than just a miracle maker, the village of Capernaum witnessed deliverance and healing.
+And because they recognized Jesus as more than the carpenter’s son, bigger than just a miracle maker, the village of Capernaum witnessed deliverance and healing.

 So where do you live?
 Do you reside in a land looking for miracles or a place of appreciation and amazement of Jesus’ words?
-Is He simply a respected member of the community or have you embraced His authority?
+Do you believe Him merely a respected member of the community or have you embraced His authority?
 He wants to be your friend, but have you kept Him only as acquaintance and neglected to recognize Him as Lord?